Apostille USA

 • Whether the correct submission form is included

 FBI background checks are commonly required for visas, residency, work permits, retirement visas, and international employment.
+For a complete walkthrough, review our guide on how to apostille a document.

 Legalization Takes Longer Than Apostille

 If the destination country is not part of the Hague Apostille Convention, apostille processing may not be enough.
+This significantly affects how long does an apostille take for non-Hague destinations.

 Non-Hague countries usually require authentication and embassy legalization requirements.